 - Ronald Neil Clifford Morris - born at Clifton Hill in Melbourne

-After 1914, Albert and Isabella Morris relocated to 38 Wilson St, Yarraville, and he then worked as a painter.
-Isabella Morris was recorded on the roll as home duties.
+After 1914, Albert and Isabella Morris relocated to 38 Wilson Street, Yarraville, and he then worked as a painter.
+Isabella Morris was recorded on the Electoral Roll as home duties.

-At the age of 44 years, Albert Henry Morris swore his oath to serve in the Australian Infantry Forces (A.I.F.) at Melbourne on the 9th December 1915.
+At the age of 44 years, Albert Henry Morris swore his oath to serve in the Australian Infantry Forces (A.I.F.) at Melbourne on 9 December 1915.
 In answer to Question 9 “Have you ever been convicted by a Civil Power?” he wrote “No”.